rust-lang/style-team/team-policy.md

 * Supports planning of the agenda.
 * Distinguishes facilitator voice from team member voice.

-### Secretary
+### Scribe

 * Current Holder: [@calebcartwright](https://github.com/calebcartwright)
 * Next Feedback Date: TODO

 In order to manage continuity with the team’s past, we need to have written records.
-The secretary manages the notes during the meeting, makes sure the minutes are distributed and accessible.
-The secretary also manages the records of the team and is the interpreter of policies.
+The scribe manages the notes during the meeting, makes sure the minutes are distributed and accessible.

 Responsibilities:

 * Makes sure meeting minutes are taken, approved, and stored.
 * Keeps track of all documents of the team.
-* Interprets the meeting minutes in case of disagreement.
+* Default interpreter of meeting minutes in cases of disagreement.
 * Supports planning the agenda from the backlog.
     * Tracking when policies and roles are due for review.